2020 U.S. Open Cup

 The 2020 Lamar Hunt U.S. Open Cup was planned to be the 107th edition of the U.S. Open Cup, a knockout cup competition in American soccer.
-Atlanta United FC were the defending champions after defeating Minnesota United FC in the 2019 final.
+Atlanta United FC was the defending champion after defeating Minnesota United FC in the 2019 final.
 The competition was suspended on March 13, 2020, before the first round fixtures, because of the COVID-19 pandemic, and later canceled on August 17.
-Despite the tournament's cancelation, the spot for the 2021 CONCACAF Champions League was awarded to the defending champions, Atlanta United FC.
+Despite the tournament's cancelation, the spot for the 2021 CONCACAF Champions League was awarded to the defending champion, Atlanta United FC.

 Qualification

 This edition was planned to feature 100 teams, including 62 professional sides—both modern-era records.
 Entrants included the American clubs from across the soccer leagues system, with timing determined by league division.
 These include the 23 American clubs from Major League Soccer and clubs from the USL Championship and USL League One that are not owned or operated by an MLS team; MLS-affiliated clubs from these two leagues are eligible.
 Additionally, clubs from the National Independent Soccer Association (NISA), a sanctioned Division III league, were set to take part.
 This is the first time two professional leagues from the same tier have both competed in the tournament since 2017.

 USL League Two and the National Premier Soccer League qualified teams based on previous season standings.
 Quantity of teams is determined by U.S. Soccer.
 Local qualifying was done by tournament and held in 2019.
 It featured 88 mostly amateur teams representing 18 different states and the District of Columbia (21 different state soccer associations).
 12 teams qualified out of this tournament.
 Finally, as with the previous year, the reigning champion of the National Amateur Cup, Newtown Pride FC, automatically qualify for the tournament proper.

 The 2020 edition of the U.S. Open Cup was planned to include a change in qualifying for professional teams.
 All Division II and Division III teams were to enter together in the second round, while Major League Soccer teams were planned to enter in the third and fourth rounds.
 The four 2020 CONCACAF Champions League qualifiers plus the four best American non-qualifiers in each 2019 MLS conference would enter in the fourth round; the remaining clubs would enter in the third round.

 The U.S. Open Cup was scheduled to begin in March 2020, its earliest calendar date since 1995.
 The final was scheduled to take place in either early August or late September.
 The earlier start would have overlapped with the NCAA soccer season, causing lower-division teams to be unable to field their full lineups; Reading United AC and Flint City Bucks, both of USL League Two, along with Midland-Odessa Sockers FC of the National Premier Soccer League, announced they would not take part in the tournament due to this reason.